Why Can’t I Tan? – Everything You Need To Know

 You’ve Reached A Tanning Plateau

-If you have previously been able to tan, and suddenly your skin is stuck on a certain tan shade and refuses to get any darker, it is very likely that you have reached a tanning plateau.
+If you have previously been able to tan and suddenly your skin is stuck on a certain tan shade, refusing to get any darker, it is very likely that you have reached a tanning plateau.

 Your Skin Type

-Skin types 1 to 3 are most at risk of burning and are usually light to beige skin tones.
-Sometimes a skin type 3 might tan, but this is very gradual and very light, and cannot be exposed to the sun for long periods.
+Sometimes, a skin type 3 individual might tan, but this is a very gradual and light process, and they should not be exposed to the sun for long periods.

 Too High SPF

-You will still be able to tan when wearing sunscreen, but you will at least be protecting your skin from harmful UV rays, and lessening the chance that your skin will burn and not tan.
+You will still be able to tan when wearing sunscreen, but you will at least be protecting your skin from harmful UV rays and lessening the chance that your skin will burn and not tan.

 So, you might not be tanning because the sunscreen you are using has too high an SPF.
 Try to use an SPF of 15 or 20 when out in the sun.
 If your skin type is fair, then an SPF 30 might be a better option.